switch-model/switch/docs/Pandas.md

   created.

 - `df.to_csv(filepath, index=False)`.
-This command will write a dataframe to `filepath`. `index=False` makes sure you don't write the index to the file.
-This should be used if your index is just `0, 1, 2, ...` in which case you probably don't want to write your index to the file.
+This command will write a dataframe to `filepath`. `index=False` means that the index is not written to the file.
+This should be used if you're not using custom indexes since you probably don't want the default index (just the row numbers) to be outputted to your csv.

 - `df["column_name"]`: Returns a *Series* containing the values for that column.